Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Properties of priors

-We begin by stating the property that makes all this work.
+so that $h(Z_{-j})$ and $h_{-j}$ are both in $\H^{(B,E)}_{-j}$.
+We begin by stating the simple property really underpinning marginal consistency.

-\begin{proposition} The random partial order processes obtained by mapping the full $Z$-process to a partial order process and removing $j\in\M$ from each partial order in which it appears (``at the end''), or removing $j$ from the $Z$-process (``from the beginning'') are equal, so $h(Z^{(t)}_{-j})=h(Z^{(t)})[\M^{-j}_t\}]$ for $t\in[B,E]$. \end{proposition} \begin{proof} This follows from the fact that the relations $\e{j_1}{j_2}$ in $h$ determined by \eq~\ref{eq:z-to-h-mapping} are not affected by the presence or absence of a third element $j$. \end{proof}
+\begin{proposition} The random poset processes obtained by mapping the full $Z$-process to a poset process and removing $j\in\M$ from each poset in which it appears (``at the end''), or removing $j$ from the $Z$-process (``from the beginning'') are equal, so $h(Z^{(t)}_{-j})=h(Z^{(t)})[\M^{-j}_t\}]$ for $t\in[B,E]$. \end{proposition} \begin{proof} This follows from the fact that the relations $\e{j_1}{j_2}$ in $h$ determined by \eq~\ref{eq:z-to-h-mapping} are not affected by the presence or absence of a third element $j$. \end{proof}